karlstolley/stolley.dev/resume/index.md

             Interaction and Web Design, and Web Systems Integration (microservices and APIs)
           </li>
           <li>
-            Delivered classroom instruction and interacted with fully remote students via synchronous and asynchronous communication channels
+            Delivered classroom instruction, interacted, and collaborated with fully remote students and student teams via synchronous and asynchronous communication channels
           </li>
           <li>
             Advised and coached students from various computational disciplines engaged in graduate-